-Thanks again for all the encouragements and thoughtful comments about Parts 1 & 2 !
+Thanks again for all the encouragements and thoughtful comments about Parts 1 and 2 !

-If you haven't seen them, I strongly recommend viewing the 2 earlier videos -- starting with PART 1 (see links at very bottom of this post) -- before watching this one.
-Here Eric shoots a matching reverse angle to what he shot before.
+If you haven't seen them, I strongly recommend viewing the two previous videos -- starting with Part 1 (see links at very bottom of this post) -- before watching this one.
+Here, Eric shoots a matching reverse angle to what he shot before.

 Pontus Tornqvist Loven in side-fill variation from the Workshop by Eric Kress

 In Part 1 and Part 2 of the workshop video, Eric demonstrated 6 lighting variations around a window on the sound stage set, framing Matilda over Pontus' shoulder:

 B. adding an exterior poly bounce as a background light

 D. an exterior hard light "sun" source (with gaffer tape finger)